Finals fever: Beasts on the way back to the big time

 Just listening to Pauli talk rugby, or indeed life, is enough to understand how he has been able to get the best out of his players.
 But for all his desire to try and keep a lid on things, the manner and polish of Easts’ opening performances clearly suggested a team – and a coach – that were heading firmly in the right direction.

-Winning nine of their 16 contested matches (two byes replaced the vanquished Penrith Emus fixtures), they grabbed 6th spot in one of the most hotly contested 1st grade competitions we’ve seen.
+Winning nine of their 16 contested matches (two byes replaced the vanquished Penrith Emus fixtures), they grabbed 6th spot in one of the most hotly fought 1st Grade competitions we’ve seen.
 As a result, they head to Camperdown this afternoon for a must-win clash against Minor Premiers Sydney University.
-But while a return to the upper echelons of 1st grade has been cause for plenty of cheer around the club, it is the seismic improvements across the board that really make you stand up and take notice.
+But while a return to the upper echelons of 1st Grade has been cause for plenty of cheer around the club, it is the seismic improvements across the board that really make you stand up and take notice.

 From an eighth place finish in the 2017 Club Championship, Easts have experienced a meteoric rise to sit proudly as the second best in Sydney club rugby just a year later, with all seven grades and colts reaching the finals.
 Someone who has experienced both sides of the coin is captain Tim Buchanan.
 Having been a part of the frustrations of recent years, he has had a front row seat to the overhaul that’s taken place, and has no doubt that the influence of Taumoepeau should not be understated.